KlaraSvobodova/English-for-designers/02-first-impression/final.md

 ### INTERNATIONAL MUSIC FESTIVAL
-* This project was once again part of a competition, which I won.
+* This project was created in 2021.
+It was a part of a competition, which I won.
 It involves creating the visual identity for an international classical music festival in Kutná Hora.
 The primary focus of this project is the creation of posters.
+* I wanted to incorporate the dynamics of music into the design.
+Use a color scheme that will be constant while also being able to change according to the given season.
+* But if you see a similar poster here in the hallway... it's not my work, it's the work of the graphic artist who messed everything up.
+Overall, I don't really like these competitions because when someone else gets hold of your work, it usually turns into something nobody wants.

 ![Urban_Poster_Mockup_11zon](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/7d98bafb-2295-4903-b126-dfbe6b0a36bd)

-* But if you see a similar poster here in the hallway... it's not my work, it's the work of the graphic artist who messed everything up.

 ### CHAOIDY PANÍ PAPOUŠKOVÉ
 "Chaoid's of Mrs. Parrot"